cbrewster/cbrewster.github.io/content/posts/2020-05-21-building-brewblog.md

 One important feature of a programming blog is to have built-in syntax highlighting.
 While pulldown-cmark does not have this built-in, it is designed to be very extensible.
-I did some digging in the issues and [found](https://github.com/raphlinus/pulldown-cmark/issues/167) some approaches to syntax highlighting.
+I searched the project's issues and [found](https://github.com/raphlinus/pulldown-cmark/issues/167) some approaches to syntax highlighting.
 In the end, I settled with an [implementation](https://github.com/cbrewster/brewblog/blob/master/src/markdown.rs) that intercepts code blocks tagged with a language and inserts the highlighted code as HTML when the code block is closed.

-The ease of extensibility is a real testament to the nice archirecture of pulldown-cmark.
+The ease of extensibility is a real testament to the nice architecture of pulldown-cmark.

 #### Page format

-Each markdown page is split into two section: `@Meta` and `@Content`.
-I know this isn't very standard, but who cares.
+Each markdown page is split into two sections: `@Meta` and `@Content`.
+I know this isn't very standard, but who cares, this is for fun.
 The content after `@Meta` is written in `toml` and it lets you provide some basic metadata about the page like the title, slug, author, and publication date.
 Everything following the `@Content` section is the markdown content for the page.
 The markdown does allow HTML as well if you need a bit more control over the output of the page.

 For example, this page starts with:
 ```rs